-We believe that many improvements to forecasting methods, in particular NNs for forecasting, will come as a consequence of increasing the number and complexity of forecasting applications.
-Many potential applications of forecasting methods are underexplored.
-To pick areas that are close to the authors' interests, in database management, cloud computing, and system operations a host of applications would greatly benefit from the use of principled forecasting methods.
-Examples include predictive auto-scaling to manage computing resources needed for a system to run nominally, anomaly detection for cloud services (forecasting methods have been explored in this area but we believe we have only scratched the surface of what is possible) or access pattern forecasting in database.
-While the literature is heavy on problem descriptions, it is light on forecasting methodologies~\citep{Messias2016,Kirchhoff19,Lang2016,Ma2018,shipmon17}.
-Commonly ad-hoc (and non-probabilistic) forecasting methods and evaluation metrics are used.
-Forecasting can also be used to help solve core ML tasks such as hyper-parameter optimization (e.g.,~\cite{Domhan2015}) and we expect more applications to open up in this area.
+As methodology advances, so will the applicability.
+Many potential applications of forecasting methods are under-explored.
+To pick areas that are close to the authors' interests, in database management, cloud computing, and system operations a host of applications would greatly benefit from the use of principled forecasting methods (see e.g.,~\citep{resilient20,ayed2020anomaly,flunkert2020simple}).
+Forecasting can also be used to improve core ML tasks such as hyperparameter optimization (e.g.,~\citep{Domhan2015}) and we expect more applications to open up in this area.